View Categories

 It matches this utilization data against the power draw of different accelerators at specific utilization loads.
 Tailpipe has lab-tested a range of accelerators using a load testing software that tracks utilization at 5% increments.
 This data reveals what proportion of an accelerator’s Thermal Design Power (TDP, measured in Watts) is drawn at each 5% utilization increment.
 Tailpipe uses this data to draw a generalized power consumption curve for accelerators depending on the utilization rate, which is matched to the client usage.
-An example of the power curve for NVIDIA GPUs is:
+The power curves are:

 So, an NVIDIA GPU with a TDP of 300 W, being utilized at 50%, will draw 57% of the GPU’s maximum TDP: